Bharat9848/notes/SystemDesign/proximityService.md

 ## Proximity Service
 ## Concepts
 - Quad tree
-- segments - fixed size area of `5*5` miles.
+- static segments - fixed size area of `5*5` miles.
 We can assign segment before storing a location in the database.
-- static segments
 - dynamic segment: helps in dividing the area more dynamically.
 It helps in preventing hotspot creation in densely populated areas.
 Google s2 library can help in its creation.
 - Google maps: helps in connecting all the segments
+- Google s2 library:
+  - divide earth into circular cells
+  - lat-long belongs to cells
+  - cells have different level based on zoom level.
+  - Every cm2 is represented by 64 bit integer.
+  - uber uses level 12 cells

 ## requirements
 1. search user